Sunday Small Groups

 Adults Raising Kids (ARK) is a new Sunday Small Group at Trinity for parents of younger children.
 Each Sunday will have a discussion on a contemporary Christian or parenting topic.
 ARK will also have regular social and service opportunities for Trinity’s families.
-We invite all adults raising kids to join us for our first meeting on January 13, and to our online community on Facebook!
+We invite all adults raising kids to join us and our online community on Facebook!

 Location: Red Room, Children's Area (L2)

 Trinity Young Adults (TYA) is intended for adults who are young or "young at heart."
 TYA aims to foster fellowship, friendship, and faith within a small group setting.
 Sunday gatherings begin with a "check-in" in which everyone briefly tells about any life experiences, professional matters, concerns, or joys that they would like to share with the group.
 From there the discussion proceeds to a topic of the day, often based on a chapter from a book the group is reading, worship liturgy from the church service that morning or current events of the day.
 Periodically TYA will arrange additional meetings outside of church - gathering for lunch, a picnic or a fun event like bowling.

 Location: Room 112 (L1)

 Contact: Meredith Eisinger

 The Wisdom of the Word provides an opportunity for fellowship, devotion and Bible study.
 The class welcomes new and seasoned Bible students and guests of all ages to participate each week.

 Contact: Bob Culwell